What is a conventional loan?

 Purpose | Generally for consumers with better credit/finances | To help lower- or moderate-income folks become homeowners |

-Conventional loans vs. USDA loans
+Conventional vs. USDA loans

-If you have a lower income and your heart is set on the countryside, a USDA loan can help you settle in a designated rural region with no down payment and a lower rate than conventional loans.
+If you have a lower income and your heart is set on the countryside, a USDA loan can help you settle in a designated rural region with no down payments and a lower rate than conventional loans.

 Feature | Conventional Loans | USDA |